mkejeiri/Domain-Driven-Design/README.md

 4. Start implementing a solution from the best possible starting point.

-In EventStorming, we gather the best available brains for the job and we collaboratively build a model of a very complex problem space.
+In Event Storming, we gather the best available brains for the job and we collaboratively build a model of a very complex problem space.

 **_a Few words when implementing DDD_**